MVaughny/GRAD521_DMPVaughan_2022/README.md

 # GRAD521_DMPVaughan_2022

-Data Managament Plan for the research project of .......
+Data Managament Plan for the research project of 'Assessing the impact of ghost shrimp on offshore marine invertebrate communities'

 Context of the project: